 7 Simple Homeschool Organizing Tips

-Purge paper monthly: There will inevitably be tons of loose papers from homework, worksheets and projects floating around in your child’s binder.
-Once a month remove anything that isn't a quiz, test or a future study note.
-If you want to keep records of the homework, invest in a scanner to scan the documents then toss them.
+Purge paper monthly: There will inevitably be tons of loose papers from homework, worksheets, and projects floating around in your child’s binder.
+Once a month remove anything that isn't a quiz, test, or a future study note.
+If you want to keep records of the homework, invest in a scanner to scan the documents and then toss them.

 Keep homeschool supplies separate: Designate what supplies are to be used only for school and what can be used in free time.
 If you have certain craft items, books or games that are for educational purposes only make sure to keep those separate from similar items to be used outside school.
 If it goes in the homeschool room it must stay in the homeschool room.

 Let older kids help: If you have vast age differences (7th graders and kindergarteners) allow the older students to help with grading younger students simple assignments, leading or practicing on things like letter recognition, counting, shapes and simple mathematics.
 This frees up your time and helps them to learn responsibility which also keeps your classroom in order during busier times of the year.

 Take a step back: Sometimes the worst thing we can do to ourselves is keep pushing when we simply need to take a step back, breath and walk away.
 Homeschooling can be the most rewarding experience you ever accomplish but it is also the most frustrating, stressful and unorganized at times.
 When the going gets tough, stop what you are doing and walk away for a few minutes of calm, peace and reflection.
 A cup of coffee, favorite soft drink, piece of chocolate or a hot shower can renew your energy and give you a new outlook on the needs in your classroom.

 - Snakes & Frogs Sensory Bin

 - 7 Benefits of Letting Kids Garden with You

 - Creating Your Homeschool Schedule